-5 Amazing Benefits Of Turmeric For Skin
+5 Proven Benefits Of Turmeric Has For Your Skin

 Turmeric For Healthy Skin

 You might know turmeric as the yellow spice that gives curry its vibrant color.
 But turmeric does not just perk up your food!
-This kitchen spice has always been valued in ancient medical sciences like Ayurveda for its many health-promoting properties, helping to treat conditions ranging from gynecological problems to infectious diseases.1
+This kitchen spice has always been valued in ancient medical sciences like ayurveda for its many health-promoting properties, helping treat conditions ranging from gynecological problems to infectious diseases.1

-1. Protect Your Skin From Sun Damage
+2. Protects Your Skin From Sun Damage

 In one animal study, researchers studied the impact of long-term, low-dose ultraviolet B (UVB) radiation on the skin.
 It was found that when a turmeric extract was applied twice daily, the skin was protected from the loss of elasticity and skin thickening usually caused by long-term exposure to UVB light.

-5. Boost Wound Healing
+4. Boosts Wound Healing

-Another study which looked at the effect of turmeric (taken orally) and neem oil (applied topically) on chronic non-healing wounds found that after 8 weeks of treatment this combination healed 70% of the participants.8
+Another study which looked at the effect of turmeric (taken orally) and neem oil (applied topically) on chronic non-healing wounds found that after 8 weeks of treatment this combination healed 70% of the participants.11

 Give Your Skin A Treat With Turmeric!

-Traditionally, turmeric powder is mixed with yogurt and applied on the face to rid it of blemishes and sunburn.10 Turmeric tends to be a strong spice, so mixing it with honey, yogurt, or milk (rather than water) can tone it down in a face pack so you do not experience a burning sensation.
+Traditionally, turmeric powder is mixed with yogurt and applied on the face to rid it of blemishes and sunburn.20 Turmeric tends to be a strong spice, so mixing it with honey, yogurt, or milk (rather than water) can tone it down in a face pack so you do not experience a burning sensation.
 Remember to do a patch test on your arm before you start, though.

 A turmeric oatmeal scrub mixed with some milk cream can also help sort out those rough elbows or knees.
-Leave the scrub on for about 20 minutes and then wash it off with warm water for smooth, healthy skin.11
+Leave the scrub on for about 20 minutes and then wash it off with warm water for smooth, healthy skin.21

 Do not worry if the turmeric gives your skin a slightly yellow hue.
 This usually fades on its own.
-You can also remove the turmeric stain by dipping a cotton ball in some milk and rubbing it off.12
+You can also remove the turmeric stain by dipping a cotton ball in some milk and rubbing it off.22

 References [ + ]